 Working with OSPI and the Northwest’s four other state education agencies (SEAs), we provide capacity-¬building support to meet the educational needs of American Indian/Alaska Native students.
 We do this by helping the SEAs’ Indian education coordinators share resources and lessons learned with each other, as well as by providing technical assistance to individual SEAs through state¬-level projects with regional implications.
 For example, we have assisted OSPI develop cross-agency guidance for supporting State-Tribal Education Compact schools, and evaluate statewide implementation of Since Time Immemorial—a curriculum that integrates tribal perspectives into lesson plans.

 Rural Innovation and Student Engagement

 In 2013, NWCC and its partners at Boston College created a network designed to connect isolated rural educators as they work to implement rigorous new standards and improve outcomes and opportunities for students.
-The Northwest Rural Innovation and Student Engagement (NW RISE) Network currently includes schools from 12 districts across Washington (Columbia, Creston, Cusick, Glenwood, Loon Lake, Northport, Pateros, Skykomish, Summit Valley, Trout Lake, White Pass, and Wishram), along with districts in Alaska, Idaho, and Oregon.
+The Northwest Rural Innovation and Student Engagement (NW RISE) Network currently includes schools from 10 districts across Washington (Columbia, Creston, Cusick, Glenwood, Loon Lake, Northport, Pateros, Skykomish, Summit Valley, and White Pass), along with districts in Alaska, Idaho, Montana, and Oregon.